 There can be said to be a chain where several parties must coordinate their move on the same day.
 A person moving house must sometimes complete on the same day as some other parties who are involved in buying or selling a house within the same chain of properties.

 A liability on some property owners to fund repairs to the chancel of their local church.
 It is possible to protect against this by taking out indemnity insurance cover.

-A legal document which creates a financial burden that may be registered against the property to secure payment of monies (such as those loaned under a mortgage).
+A legal document that creates a financial burden that may be registered against the property to secure payment of monies (such as those loaned under a mortgage).
 The person with the benefit of the charge may be able to exercise a power of sale to recover the monies if the terms of the loan are not complied with.

 Client care letter

 The transaction relating to the purchase or sale of a house is completed.
-This will be the date on which you can move in to a new home or the date on which you must give vacant possession of the house you are selling.
+This will be the date on which you can move into a new home or the date on which you must give vacant possession of the house you are selling.

-A statement provided by your solicitor detailing the monies to be paid by you in order to be able to complete the transaction.
+A statement provided by your solicitor detailing the monies to be paid by you to be able to complete the transaction.
 The statement includes the house purchase/sale price plus all other associated costs.